Jason D. Steiert

 Thesis: Transfer Fee Market in the English Premier League and Competitive Balance

-University of Freiburg, Studied the Economics of the European Union (2006)
+The University of Freiburg, Studied the Economics of the European Union, 2006

 Publications & Presentations

-Worked with the Wallace Stegner Center for Land, Resources and Environment at the University of Utah and drafted portions of a situation assessment to help various stakeholders manage homelessness in Salt Lake City.
+Homelessness Situation Assessment, 2013 - 2014: Worked with the Wallace Stegner Center for Land, Resources and Environment at the University of Utah and drafted portions of a situation assessment to help stakeholders manage homelessness in Salt Lake City.

 Presenter, Best Paper, 2013, J. Paul Riley AWRA Student Writing Competition